ulomau/bucketlist-api/README.md

 Make sure to install all required dependencies and configure the app environment.

 ## Documentation
-Documentantation can be found at `/apidocs` when the app is running.
+Documentation can be found at `/apidocs` when the app is running.